Working with clients who may lack mental capacity

 Retaining information for even a short time may be enough for some decisions.

-You can find further guidance about the MCA 2005 test of capacity in chapter 4 of the Mental Capacity Act Code of Practice.
+You can find further guidance about the MCA 2005 test of capacity in chapter 4 of the Mental Capacity Act Code of Practice, although note that the Code of Practice is wrong in the ordering of the test.

 You must be satisfied that your client has capacity to give you instructions on the matter you are dealing with.
-If you have any doubt about this, you must do a capacity assessment before you act on any instructions.
+It may be appropriate for you to form an opinion about the client’s capacity but there may be situations where you need to instruct a suitably qualified professional to undertake a formal assessment.
 If you do not, you may be at risk of sanctions.
 See our guidance on meeting the needs of vulnerable clients.
+See below for the practicalities of obtaining a capacity opinion for more information.

 Different levels of capacity are needed for different transactions, such as making a gift or conducting litigation.
 You must assess your client’s understanding in the context of the transaction, applying the relevant legal test of capacity (see below), and then consider whether the client can provide you with instructions on what they wish to do.